Northern Right Whale

 English whale hunters called these whales „right whales“, because they were the „right“ to hunt: slow swimmers, often lingering near the coast, providing lots of fat and oil.

-This fact sheet was submitted by animalfunfacts.net fan Annamarie.
-Thanks for your amazing article!
+These facts were submitted by animalfunfacts.net fan Annamarie.
+Thanks!
 Do you want to write a fan fact sheet?